Photo by wikihow

 Step 1: Complete the form for schools with no TOEFL code

 If your school doesn’t have a TOEFL code, you’ll need to request a score report for them by filling out the Additional Score Request form from the ETS website.
-That form is linked to ETS’s page for sending TOEFL scores, and can also be downloaded directly here.
+That form is linked to ETS’s page for sending TOEFL score.

 Although this form is entitled “Additional Score Request,” you can order your initial four free score reports with this form.
 (You can also order additional score reports later with this same form, of course.)